Type I and type II errors: Medicine

 In the practice of medicine, the differences between the applications of screening and testing are considerable.

 Medical screening

 Screening involves relatively cheap tests that are given to large populations, none of whom manifest any clinical indication of disease (e.g., Pap smears).

 Testing involves far more expensive, often invasive, procedures that are given only to those who manifest some clinical indication of disease, and are most often applied to confirm a suspected diagnosis.

-For example, most states in the USA require newborns to be screened for phenylketonuria and hypothyroidism, among other congenital disorders.
+For example, most states in the US require newborns to be screened for phenylketonuria and hypothyroidism, among other congenital disorders.